mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="restrictions"></a>
 ## Current Restrictions

-_Last updated: January 3, 2022_
+_Last updated: February 15, 2022_

-The following restrictions are in effect as of Saturday, January 1, 2022, at 12:01 am:
+The following restrictions are in effect as of Tuesday, February 15, 2022, at 12:01 am:

 ### Confirmed Cases and Close Contacts

-- Individuals identified as having COVID-19 must immediately enter mandatory isolation until public health officials advise they can end isolation.
-- Close contacts of a person or persons with COVID-19, unless otherwise exempt, must immediately go into mandatory self-isolation (quarantine) for 10 days, followed by 4 days of self-monitoring for symptoms, from the last date of exposure.
-They should call Health Links--Info Santé (204-788-8200 or 1-888-315-9257) if they develop symptoms.
-- Household members of close contacts do not need to self-isolate (quarantine) as long as they and the close contact in the household remain without symptoms.
-If the close contact develops symptoms, all household members, unless otherwise exempt, should self-isolate (quarantine) until the symptomatic individual receives their COVID-19 test result.
-- Close contacts and household members of close contacts may be exempt from self-isolation (quarantine) if they have no symptoms AND are fully immunized at the time of the exposure or have had a COVID-19 infection within the past 6 months.
-Public health officials will let close contacts know if they meet criteria for exemption from self-isolation (quarantine).
-All individuals exempt from self-isolation (quarantine) requirements, should continue to self-monitor for symptoms, and isolate immediately if any develop and go for testing.

-_UPDATE: January 3, 2022_

-Self-isolation order has changed and sets out updated isolation requirements for asymptomatic positive cases and symptomatic individuals depending on vaccination status.
-For some, isolation has changed from 10 to 5 days.

-The changes include:

-- Requiring all people who have tested positive for COVID-19 to isolate including those who completed a rapid antigen test;
-- Changing isolation requirements to 5 days from 10 days since the date of the test for fully-vaccinated people who are not showing symptoms;
+Individuals who test positive for COVID-19 with a laboratory-based test or a rapid antigen test, OR who have COVID-19 symptoms and choose not to be tested, must immediately isolate.
+The isolation period requirements differ based on vaccination status:

+- People who are fully vaccinated and do not have symptoms need to isolate for five days from the date of their positive test.
-- Changing isolation requirements to 5 days from 10 days since the date symptoms started appearing or the date of the test, whichever is later, for fully-vaccinated people as long as their symptoms are improving and they do not have a fever;
+- People who are fully vaccinated and have symptoms need to isolate for five days from the day their symptoms started or the date of the test, whichever is later.
+They must also continue to isolate until they no longer have a fever and their other symptoms have been improving over the past 24 hours.
-- Requiring individuals who have only isolated for 5 days due to the changes above to wear medical-grade mask while in a public setting for the five days immediately following their self-isolation; and
-- Requiring isolation for people who have tested positive who are not fully vaccinated for 10 days after the date of their test as long as their symptoms are improving and they do not have a fever.
+- People who are not fully vaccinated need to isolate for 10 days from the date of their positive test.
+They must also continue to isolate until they no longer have a fever and their other symptoms have been improving over the past 24 hours.

 ### Gatherings

+#### Gatherings on Private Property

+- There are no capacity limits to indoor and outdoor gatherings at private residences regardless of vaccination status.

-#### Residential Gatherings
+#### Gatherings in Public Spaces

 - **Indoors**
-    - Households are limited to 5 additional people plus the household when any unvaccinated person (who is eligible to be vaccinated, excluding youth under 12) is present on the property (even if the unvaccinated person lives at that location).
+    - Gatherings that include one or more unvaccinated people (if they are 12 years of age or older) are limited to 50 people.
-    - Households are limited to 10 additional people plus the household when all who are present are fully immunized (youth aged under 12 and under are exempt from needing to be fully vaccinated).
+    - No restrictions on indoor public gatherings when all who are present are fully immunized people or are under 12 years of age.
 - **Outdoors**
-    - Outdoor gatherings on a private residence are limited to 20 additional people plus the household if all are fully vaccinated (youth aged under 12 and under are exempt from needing to be fully vaccinated).
-    - Outdoor gatherings on a private residence are limited to 10 additional people plus the household when any unvaccinated person (who is eligible to be vaccinated, excluding youth under 12) is present on the property (even if the unvaccinated person lives at that location).

-#### Public Gatherings

-- **Indoors**
-    - Group sizes to 25 people or 25% capacity, whichever is lower, are permitted for gatherings that include unvaccinated people who are eligible to be vaccinated.
-(Youth aged 12 and under are exempt from needing to be fully vaccinated)
-    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the premise, or 250 people, whichever is lower.
-(Youth aged 12 and under are exempt from needing to be fully vaccinated)
-- **Outdoors**
-    - Groups of up to 50 people are permitted in uncontrolled outdoor public spaces that include one or more unvaccinated persons.
-(Youth aged 12 and under are exempt from needing to be fully vaccinated)
-    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the area or 250 people, whichever is lower..
-(Youth aged 12 and under are exempt from needing to be fully vaccinated)
+    - There are no capacity limits to outdoor gatherings regardless of vaccination status.

 #### Proof of Vaccination Guidelines